mnuryyev/handson/src/content/wiki/en/linux/07_bash-io.md

+---
-# Bash Scripting — File Handling, stdin/stdout/stderr
+title: "Bash Scripting - File Handling, stdin/stdout/stderr"
+date: "2026-04-06"
+---

 I/O streams and file handling are the backbone of any serious script.
-Understanding how data flows between commands, files, and processes unlocks the full power of the Unix philosophy.

 ---